-Audits of local and central government departments are undertaken to assess and enhance how public money is spent, with the aim of improving efficiency and effectiveness.
+Auditors assess local and central government departments with the aim of improving efficiency and effectiveness.

-Auditors work in accounting departments and with independent chartered and certified firms, examining the money going in and out of organisations and making sure it is recorded and processed correctly.
+Auditors work in the accounting departments of a huge range of firms and with independent chartered and certified firms, examining the money going in and out of organisations and making sure it is recorded and processed correctly.

 Key activities include: